neicnordic/puhuri-web/docs/puhuri_portal/User_Guide/inviting_members.md

 4. Insert user's email and set the role and project (in case of inviting Co-PI, Member or Guest) for the new user.
    ![Invite user](../../assets/user_invite.PNG)

-5.Click "Invite user".
+5. Click "Invite user".
-6.User now will get invitation email with the acceptance link.
+6. User now will get invitation email with the acceptance link.